AlMel3000/IncidentReporter/README.md

 To implement contacts storing on Main Screen
 To implement passing of selected contacts from Main scrren to Contacts screen - for checkbox behavior improvement

+To pass to email app all selected/picked images - only the one image currently is passing to email message

 # Known issues

 On deletion images currently here may be mistakes if we delete in random order

-Images currently are not passing to email message